 On average, the North American breeding population of American Kestrels has declined by an estimated 50% from 1966 to 2012 according to USGS Breeding Bird Survey data.
 However, population trends vary by geographic region, such as New England, where the population has declined by estimated 88%.
 Check out our Population Declines webpage to see the trend in your region.

-2) Monitoring kestrel boxes (counting eggs and nestlings during the nesting season) and entering data onto the Partnership website produces information critical for kestrel research and conservation planning.
+Building your own kestrel nesting box gives you the opportunity to enjoy the colorful and charismatic American Kestrel up close.
+It also allows you to contribute to kestrel conservation.
+Monitoring kestrel boxes (counting eggs and nestlings during the nesting season) and entering data onto the Partnership website produces information critical for kestrel research and conservation planning.

 Check out our American Kestrel illustrated life cycle!